Code example

 )

-# get fused array as a dask array
+# get fused array at the highest output resolution as a dask array

-# get fused array as a numpy array
+# get fused array at the highest output resolution as a numpy array

 For large datasets (>50GB, potentially with benefits already at >5GB) consider streaming the fused result directly to a zarr file using the following way to call fusion.fuse: